 What is the workplace of a Forest and Conservation Worker like?

-Forest workers typically work outdoors, sometimes in remote locations and in all types of weather.
+Forest and conservation workers typically work outdoors, sometimes in remote locations and in all types of weather.
 However, the increased use of machines has reduced some of the discomfort of working in bad weather and has made tasks much safer.
 Forest workers use proper safety measures and equipment, such as hardhats, protective eyewear, and safety clothing.
 They typically work for provincial, state, or local governments or on privately owned forest lands.
 Those employed by forest management services may work for the federal government on a contract basis.

-Most forest workers’ jobs are physically demanding.
+Most forest and conservation workers’ jobs are physically demanding.
 They may have to walk long distances through densely wooded areas.
 Most are employed full time and have a routine work schedule.
 Seasonal employees may be expected to work longer hours and at night.
 Responding to an emergency may require workers to work longer hours and at any time of day.